Drink and drug driving in Ireland

 Never drive when under the influence of drugs or alcohol

 The law is clear: it’s illegal to drive under the influence of an intoxicant.
-That can mean alcohol or drugs (legal and illegal) and a cocktail of the two is extremely dangerous.
+Drink driving (driving under the influence of alcohol) and drug driving (driving under the influence of drugs) are both also incredibly dangerous.

 What happens when you drink alcohol and drive?